Top 10 Superfoods List for Mind-Body Wellness

 A group of anti-oxidants called anthocyanins, puts dark blue and purple berries on the superstar superfoods list.
-Anthocyanin rich foods have a multitude of health benefits including:
+Anthocyanin- rich foods have a multitude of health benefits:

-- They protect the micro-vascular system, including tiny blood vessels to the eyes.
+- They the micro-vascular system, including tiny blood vessels to the eyes.

 - They inhibit DNA damage and inflammatory gene expression.

 - They induce cell death of certain cancers and metabolize foreign chemical substances and carcinogens

 - Anthocyanins enhance glucose metabolism and reduce absorption.

 - They inhibit LDL oxidation, reduce capillary permeability, boost nitric oxide and improve lipid profiles.

 - Anthocyanins in blueberry juice and concord grape juice produce a well-documented neuroprotective effect in aging humans.